archmedian/policies/intl/en/privacy/index.md

 We are entitled to transfer your Personal Data abroad, including to third party companies (designated service providers) to the minimal extent that is necessery for Data Processing described in this Privacy Policy.

 The service providers will be required to protect Your Data to the same extent as us.
-If the level of data protection in a their country is lower than in the EU, we will require EU-level of your data protection by the the contract.
+If the level of data protection in a their country is lower than in the EU, we will require EU-level of your data protection by the contract.
 We will further ensure it with following means:

 * concluding EU Model Clauses with the appointed service providers, [read more](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_de)
 * making sure that the appointed service providers are certified under the EU-US Privacy Shield (where the data recipient is based in the USA or stores the data there) [read more](https://www.privacyshield.gov/)